sel-herta/sel-herta/README.md

 I’m a Computer Science student at Oregon State University, but at heart, I’m a problem solver for the communities I love.

 My journey into software engineering started with a simple frustration: I wanted better tools for the rhythm games I played.
-That curiosity led to the creation of the **Robeats Community Server** because the original game lacked difficulty; I wanted to port charts from *osu!mania*, which ultimately introduced a whole new genre of rhythm gameplay to the Roblox ecosystem.
+That curiosity led to the creation of the **Robeats Community Server** (which I've since then transferred ownership) because the original game lacked difficulty; I wanted to port charts from *osu!mania*, which ultimately introduced a whole new genre of rhythm gameplay to the Roblox ecosystem.
 It also indirectly led to the making of some of the best players this genre of game has seen today!
 Nowadays, my work focuses on tools for the game *Pump It Up* which you can see examples of in contributions to the **Tournament Builder** project and certainly my own site (which is in the works!)

 When I'm not engineering, you can usually find me:
 * Grinding archived coding problems on DMOJ.
 [Profile](https://dmoj.ca/user/CrzHerta)